eventflow/EventFlow/Documentation/integration/mssql.md

 await EventFlowEventStoresMsSql.MigrateDatabaseAsync(migrator, cancellationToken);
 ```

 Run this during deployment or application startup.
-The migrator is idempotent, so reruns simply ensure the schema is present.
+The migrator is idempotent, so reruns simply ensure required objects are present.
+If you configured a custom schema, ensure that schema already exists before migration execution.
 If your SQL login does not have `CREATE TYPE` rights, grant them explicitly; otherwise batch appends will fail at runtime.

 ### Recommended database settings